Mary Jane Kelly: Discovery

 On the morning of 9 November 1888, the day of the annual Lord Mayor's Day celebrations, Kelly's landlord, John McCarthy, sent his assistant, ex-soldier Thomas Bowyer, to collect the rent.
 Kelly was six weeks behind on her payments, owing 29 shillings.
-Shortly after 10:45 a.m., Bowyer knocked on her door but received no response.
-He then attempted to turn the handle, only to discover the door was locked.
-Bowyer then looked through the keyhole, but could not see anybody in the room.
-Pushing aside the clothing used to plug the broken windowpane and the muslin curtains which covered the windows, Bowyer peered inside the room—discovering Kelly's extensively mutilated corpse lying on the bed.
-She is believed to have died between three and nine hours before the discovery of her body.
+Shortly after 10:45 am, Bowyer knocked on her door but received no response.
+He tried the handle and found the door locked, then looked through the keyhole but could not see anyone inside.
+Pushing aside the clothing used to plug the broken windowpane and the muslin curtains covering the windows, Bowyer looked into the room and saw Kelly's extensively mutilated corpse lying on the bed.
+She is believed to have died between three and nine hours before the discovery.